S&P Global Energy: Overview

-History
+From an original focus on the oil industry, S&P Global Energy gradually expanded its purview to include metals, agriculture, shipping, and all energy-related markets – oil, coal, natural gas, electricity, nuclear power, petrochemicals, renewables, and emissions.

+Corporate history

 Warren C. Platt (1883–1963) started the magazine National Petroleum News in Cleveland, Ohio in 1909.
 He expanded the business with the publication of the newsletter called Platts Oilgram in 1923, which went on to be recognized as an influential source for petroleum prices.
 The companies founded by Platt that published prices and news were acquired in 1953 to become part of what was then known as McGraw-Hill group, which was later to become S&P Global.
 The publication activities that started with petroleum later expanded to cover energy and commodities, which were all undertaken by the division that became known as Platts.

 In 2000, McGraw-Hill merged Platts with other like assets to turn the company into a provider of energy information.
+In 2016, when McGraw-Hill changed its name to S&P Global, the Platts division was renamed S&P Global Platts.